rmscode/binary-garden/docs/general/linux-cheat-sheet.md

 # Linux Cheat Sheet

-A collection of commonly used commands in various Linuz operating systems.
+A collection of commonly used commands in various Linux operating systems.
 If the Linux ditro is not specifically mentioned, its safe to assume the command is universal.

 ## File System Navigation